Cross-Border E-Commerce Booms: Asia Leads Growth, Americas Hold Top Value

 The top three exporting countries in cross-border eCommerce are followed by five countries that rank quite high in the top 10 importing countries.
 Germany arrives at a total export volume of US$55 billion, while importing US$87 billion in 2024.

 The United Kingdom, Japan, Germany, France, and Brazil all have a high eCommerce import value compared to their export value.
-I Generally speaking, this trend is more pronounced in European countries.
+Generally speaking, this trend is more pronounced in European countries.
 The reasons for this vary, however, one of them being the development of platforms such as Amazon, Temu or AliExpress.
 With low prices and a variety of products, they attract customers from all over the world, putting local retailers to the test.

 Overall, European countries are strong importers and exporters, partly because they trade a lot with each other, benefiting from each other's developed eCommerce markets and digital infrastructure.
 On the other hand, the U.S. is a top exporter thanks to the presence of many important eCommerce companies.
 Finally, Asian countries export a lot as a result of low labor costs and competitive prices.